rosadecsai/grouping_authors/README.md

-## The grouping of authors into invisible colleges using journal coupling
+## Mapping authors based on the shared academic journals: IS&LS authors as a case study

 ### Dataset